PotOfCoffee2Go/lca-workorder/docs/pages/proposal/introduction.md

 # LCA Work Order Flow Proposal

-Lowcountry Aviation is currently using Adobe ::blue::_pdf_ forms to record and process work orders.
-Microsoft ::blue::_docx_ files are used to report the current status of the work orders.
+Lowcountry Aviation is currently using Adobe ::tx-aqua::_pdf_ forms to record and process work orders.
+Microsoft ::tx-aqua::_docx_ files are used to report the current status of the work orders.
 The overhead of filling out and maintaining the forms has become burdensome for the company.
 This proposal is to discuss a web based, open sourse solution to streamline and track Lowcountry Aviation's work order flow processing.

 ## Web based access
 Individuals with proper credentials will be able to access, add, update, and resolve open work orders.
 The four levels of security are: